rusili/AC-Android/lessons/stacks-and-queues/README.md

 you know, the better you will code.

 ## Queues

-A Queue is a First In First Out (FIFO) data structure.
+A Queue is a First-In-First-Out (FIFO) data structure.
 It allows you to add elements to one end of a list, and remove elements from the opposite end.
 Queues can be used to provide a list ordered by the time elements have arrived.
 If you wanted to program the line for a deli counter, you would use a queue.